 Once we have a new tool, we look for all sorts of ways to use it.
-So, many new sourdough converts want to convert their old recipes to sourdough.
+So, many new sourdough converts want to convert their old yeast based recipes to sourdough.
 I've seen two ways to do this.
 Both work quite well, but they are very different.
 The first technique is stolen from Joan Ross' web page, who stole it from Sourdough Jack, who used to sell his own sourdough culture.

 Sourdough Jack's Technique To Convert Your Recipes to Sourdough